Thank you for visiting the Child and Youth Health web site of the Women's and Children's Health Network (WCHN).

 Your e-mail address

-WCHN only records your e-mail address if you send us a message by e-mail, or if you subscribe to one of our e-mail update lists or newsletters.
+WCHN only records your e-mail address if you send us a message by e-mail.
 All e-mail addresses are stored securely within the database of this web site.

 Your e-mail address will not be added to any mailing lists without your permission, and we will not disclose your e-mail address for any other purpose without your written consent.

-WCHN allows and endorses the use of pseudonyms or aliases when you subscribe to a list or send a message to us via the site.
-When submitting queries or stories to us, the minimum required information is a name, an e-mail address, a location and the message itself.
+WCHN allows and endorses the use of pseudonyms or aliases when you send a message to us via the site.
+When submitting queries to us, the minimum required information is a name, an e-mail address, a location and the message itself.
 You are free to use your real name (first and/or last names), a pseudonym or alias, or none at all.
 Your e-mail address allows us to contact you with a response if appropriate.

 The WCHN web site contains numerous links to other web sites that contain information related to parenting, child health and youth health issues.
 When you click on a link to another site, you leave the Child and Youth Health web site and are no longer protected by our privacy conditions.